ewoprager/grangeat-2d-3d-register-pytorch/README.md

 ## Setup

-The (slower) CPU implementations should work on all platforms.
+The (much slower) CPU implementations should work on all platforms.

 CUDA is required for the more expensive functionality to run quickly.
 NVCC version information: